ChenglongChen/caffe-windows/README.md

   ```
   ./bin/compute_image_mean.exe path-to-leveldb-32x32 path-to-image-mean-32x32
   ```

+### Note
+In this code, I turn off the `iscolor` flag in the function call `cvDecodeImage` in [this line](https://github.com/ChenglongChen/caffe-windows/blob/master/src/caffe/layers/compact_data_layer.cpp#L187) and [this line](https://github.com/ChenglongChen/caffe-windows/blob/master/src/caffe/layers/compact_data_layer.cpp#L252).
+As a result, this layer will convert every image to grayscale.
+If you wan color one, you can set `iscolor` to `1`.

 ## Realtime data augmentation
 Realtime data augmentation is implemented within the `COMPACT_DATA` layer.
 It offers: